Dutch grammar: Verbal noun

 The infinitive also doubles as a verbal noun, corresponding to the English gerund in -ing.
 The infinitive, when used as a noun, is neuter and has no plural.
-Dutch also has a feminine gerund in -ing, but this is no longer productive and usually has a concrete, technical meaning, e.g. ‘borrowing, lending’ vs. ‘loan’; ‘educating’ vs. ‘education’.
+Dutch also has a feminine gerund in -ing, but it is no longer productive and usually has a concrete, technical meaning: het lenen 'borrowing, lending' vs. de lening 'loan'; het opleiden 'educating' vs. opleiding 'education'.